 Barbell Bicep Curls: 3 x 8 - 12

 This is a classic superset that will work your back with a horizontal pull exercise (since you did vertical for your first movement), and will pair with a barbell bicep curl.

 I want you to pick a weight that is challenging to get into the 8 - 12 rep range.
 If you do 12 reps and it was easy, you HAVE to go heavier.
 You won’t build strength or muscle if you are leaving multiple reps in reserve.

 YWTI - 3 x 60 seconds (15 seconds each position)

 Moving onto superset #2, you’ll go back to a vertical pull movement.
+Here's your breakdown of proper form for lat pulldowns.
 Instead of paring it with a biceps exercise, you will work on your shoulder mobility with YWTI’s.

 These may look easy but if you are actively pushing your shoulders through their full range of motion while doing this exercise, you will feel it.

 To really finish off your back and biceps before you leave the gym, do 1 set of high rep band pull-apart and hammer curls.